Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketo-cohort.md

 ## Considerations

-- Amplitude uses email addresses to map users to Marketo.
-Email address must be tracked as a user property.
-Values are also case-sensitive, and there must be consistency between email formatting in Amplitude and Marketo.
+- Email values are case-sensitive.
+If you use email address to map users between Amplitude and Marketo, the email address must be consistent between both systems.
 - Amplitude's cohort sync feature doesn't create new user profiles in Marketo.
 Instead, it flags whether an existing user on Marketo belongs to your Amplitude cohort.

 ## Setup